Yonet/Angular-Interview-Questions/README.md

 * What are Discriminated union types?
 * How do you define Object of Objects type in typescript?
+* How can you capture the 'type' the user provides (e.g. number), so that we can use that information later.

 #### JavaScript Questions: